open-formulieren/open-forms/docs/configuration/prefill/communication_preferences.rst

 Configuration
 =============

-To use Communication Preferences plugin you need to configure the access to Customer Interactions API.
+To use the Communication Preferences prefill plugin you need to configure the access to `Customer Interactions API`_.

 #.
 In Open Forms, navigate to: **Configuration** > **Services**
 #.
 Create a service for the Customer Interactions API.